stephen1000/enpyroments/README.md

 Ok, that's easy enough, but now we've got two different versions of our settings.py file.
 How do we choose which one should be in our repository?

-That's where enpyroments comes in.
+That's where enpyronments comes in.
 We'll get started by creating a folder for all of our different settings to go in to.
 Where you place the folder is up to you, but next to the code, in the same repository is a good idea.

 So our new setup looks like this: